danog/MadelineProto/README.md

 ### Instantiation

 ```
-$madeline = new \danog\MadelineProto\API();
+$MadelineProto = new \danog\MadelineProto\API();
 ```

 ### Settings

 The constructor accepts an optional parameter, which is the settings array.
+This array contains some other arrays, which are the settings for a specific MadelineProto function.
-Here you can see its default value and explanations for every setting:
+Here you can see the default values for the settings\ arrays and explanations for every setting:
 ```
 $settings = [
     'authorization' => [ // Authorization settings